Review of Corporate Finance Studies. March 2026.

 Weak banks make you feel the heat: how non-performing loans delay the green transition, with Jiancong Liu

-How to stimulate private development finance: Catalytic effects of MDBs, with Jiancong Liu and Marcin Wolski
+How to stimulate private development finance: catalytic effects of MDBs, with Jiancong Liu and Marcin Wolski

-Forecasting economic crises: a machine learning approach, with Mattia Bevilacqua
+Forecasting economic crises: a machine learning approach, with Mattia Bevilacqua and Yating Ru